i4mi/MobileAccessGateway/docs/endpoints.md

-Here are the endpoints exposed by the MobileAccessGateway.
+Here are the endpoints exposed by the Mobile Access Gateway.

 | Transaction          | URL                                                   |
 | -------------------- | ----------------------------------------------------- |